YetronLives/Ledgerify/README.md

 ---

 ## Basic Scripts for running Frontend (React.js)
+- `npm install` - to install all the dependecies of the project, that reads the package.json file and downloads all the packeges into the node-modules folder.
 - `npm start` - Start development server (now with TypeScript support)
 - `npm run build` - Build production bundle with TypeScript compilation
 - `npm test` - Run tests with TypeScript support